htw-saar-informatik/VREducation/README.md

 A virtual reality learning application for students, developed for Oculus Rift.
 The application allows students to interactively explore a variety of physics and geography-related topics through simulated experiments in a 3D environment.
 The application can easily be extended by the integration of new topics and content via an interface.

 ![Beispielbild](LightAndShadow.png)
+*Beispiel für die Visualisierung eines Licht- und Schattenexperiments / Example showing the visualisation of a light and shadow experiment*